DavidJCobb/wmp-svg/lab/wmplayer.md

 The intuitively obvious way to implement rewinding &mdash; ignoring all technical considerations and focusing solely on user expectations and the generally accepted definition of the word "rewind" &mdash; would be to just play the video in reverse.
 However, as of this writing, most web browsers don't actually support doing that, i.e. setting a negative `playbackRate` on an `HTMLMediaElement` throws an error.
 Fortunately, Windows Media Player doesn't support that either, and the behavior it *does* use is acceptable enough.

 When Windows Media Player engages "fast rewind," it jumps backward through the video one keyframe at a time, at 5x speed while muting audio.
 We can't jump from keyframe to keyframe, but we can still mimic this behavior well enough.
+Both we and Windows Media Player pause the video while doing this, which solves the muting without us having to shim `this.#media.muted`; the user can see the play/pause button visibly change, but that's the case in WMP, too.

 ## Shuffle